Accessibility Options on EXP

 Audio Description

 The Audio Description feature (also referred to as Video Description, Described Video, or Visual Description) is the insertion of audio narrated descriptions of a TV program's key visual elements into natural pauses in the program's dialog, making video programming more accessible to viewers who are blind or visually impaired.
 Audio Description is available as a secondary audio service (sometimes referred to as a secondary audio program or SAP) for selected programs.
 Not all shows have Audio Description, nor is Audio Description included in programming information.
 The American Council of the Blind (ACB) website provides a list of shows and links to network websites that have program schedules and show descriptions.
-When Audio Description is turned on and a show flagged for Audio Description is played, programming automatically switches from the globally-selected language track (for example, English), to the Audio Description track.
-Your EXP set top box remains on the Audio Description track until you switch back.
+When Audio Description is turned on and a show flagged for Audio Description is played, programming automatically switches from the globally selected language track (for example, English) to the Audio Description track.
+Your EXP box remains on the Audio Description track until you switch back.
+Audio Description can also be utilized to hear an audible crawl of Emergency Alert System (EAS) messages.
+When an emergency alert designated less than “high level” occurs, a text crawl is displayed, and a series of beeps or tones play to signify an alert is happening.
+Switching to Audio Description will play an audible reading of the emergency message, before returning to normal SAP audio programming.

 Accessing Audio Description from EXP